pagn4/evUp/README.md

 ___
-It is not prefect and has a few bugs.
+It is not perfect and has a few bugs.